About

 Management Science | 5 November 2019

 How do we measure if someone is receptive and what does that mean?
-In this paper we first present the questions used in our quiz, and show that how people answer predicts their behavior.
+In this paper we first present the questions used in our survey, and show that how people answer predicts their behavior.
 For example, liberal voters who reported being more receptive prior to the 2016 presidential election were more likely to watch President Trump’s inauguration than their less receptive counterparts.

 Article Abstract